Coronavirus: Pakistan pins its hopes on a Chinese vaccine | DW | 09.12.2020

 "The government is pinning hopes on the Chinese vaccine, but it is also talking to other companies as well.
 We think the Chinese vaccine would be available sooner," Akram said, adding medical workers will be first in line when a vaccine is ready.

-Mohammad Rehman, former chairman of the Pakistan Pharmaceutical Manufacturers Association (PPMA), told DW that western vaccine makers are already committed to providing doses in the US and Europe.
+Mohammad Zaka ur Rehman, former chairman of the Pakistan Pharmaceutical Manufacturers Association (PPMA), told DW that western vaccine makers are already committed to providing doses in the US and Europe.

 "For Pakistan, China is the best option because Chinese companies have not been flooded with such orders," Rehman said, adding health authorities have already made arrangements for distributing and storing the vaccine.